jrroosevelt/VS2PCG/Card clarifications A-F.md

 Carnage’s power triggers when he stuns or gets stunned.
 So it’s possible for it to trigger twice in one combat.

 ^(Source: Rule insert)

+# Cassie Cage
+^CardNumber: ^MKE-017

+*Set: Mortal Kombat 11*

+The actions you can normally take in kombat are: playing a plot twist, using a super power, powering up a character in the kombat, and passing.
+Cassie can use **BLB-118 Combat Drone Escape** any time you could normally do one of those actions.

+^(Source: Rule Insert)

+# Cetrion (MC)
+^CardNumber: ^MKE-029, ^MKE-030

+*Set: Mortal Kombat 11*

+**Nature Demands Equillibrium** counts the nuber of Good supporting characters on all sides, then the number of Evil supporting characters.
+If each number is the same, put that many total counters on Cetrion.
+If they're not the same, Cetrion will gain no +1/+1 counters.

+**Example:** One player has two Earthrealm supporting characters, and the other player has two Netherrealm supporting characters.
+Cetrion would gain four +1/+1 counters.

+**Balance is Perfection** also counts the total number of Good supporting characters and the total number of Evil supporting characters.
+If there are more Good, KO one of them.
+If there are more Evil, KO one of them.

+**Note:** With both of the above powers don't forget to count face-down supporting characters.
+They remain Good or Evil while face down.

+^(Source: Rule Insert)

 # Chameleon
 ## [Chameleon](http://vs.tcgbrowser.com/images/cards/big/SFO-001.jpg) (MC)